Create AWS QuickSight Folders

 name: example-name

 The folderId property sets a unique identifier for the folder within your AWS account.
-The name property provides the display name users see in the QuickSight console.
-Without a parentFolderArn, this creates a root-level folder.
+The name property defines the display name users see in the QuickSight console.
+Without a parentFolderArn, this creates a root-level folder at the top of your organizational hierarchy.

-Teams control who can view, modify, or manage folders through IAM-style permissions.
+Teams control who can view, modify, or manage folders by assigning permissions to specific users or groups.

 import * as pulumi from "@pulumi/pulumi";